Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 ### Bottlenecks
 - You can only deliver as fast as the slowest part of your process
-- Even after resolving a bottlenexk it likely thereis aanother somewhere else in the process
+- Even after resolving a bottleneck it likely there is another somewhere else in the process
 - As a team , decide where the bottlenecks should go
 - Clear out what bottlenecks that can be removed so the ones that cannot change remain